The Hanover Square Project

 McLaren construction were appointed by Aviva Life & Pensions to completely demolish the existing office and retail buildings at 287 Oxford Street and 11-12 Hanover Square in Westminster and to construct a new eight storey building, producing a much larger space comprising of retail space and commercial offices.

-The new £2.4M development, built over 8 floors including the basement, was designed by Campbell Architects.
+The new £2.4M development, built over 8 floors including the basement, was designed by Campbell Architects and planting on the roof terrace was designed by Landscape Perspective.

 On the sixth floor, where the building steps away from Oxford Street, the space was developed into a large roof terrace with views across the city skyline and overlooking the hustle and bustle of the shoppers below.
 A second smaller terrace sitting on the seventh floor looks out over the larger green roof terrace.